epidemian/epidemian.github.io/_drafts/programmer-vs-mathematician.md

 def repdigit?(n) = n % 1111 == 0
 ```

+### Kaprekar's routine

-Jumping up a bit in abstraction level, the logic of repeatedly rearranging the digits of a number into ascending and descending order, and subtracting those two until the result starts to repeat —aka Kaprekar's routine— can be written as:
+Jumping up a bit in abstraction level, the logic of repeatedly rearranging the digits of a number into ascending and descending order, and subtracting those two until the result starts to repeat —aka Kaprekar's routine— can be encoded as:

 ```ruby
 def kap(n)